goreleaser/goreleaser/www/docs/customization/build.md

   builder: prebuilt

   # When builder is `prebuilt` there are no defaults for goos, goarch,
-  # goarm, gomips and targets.
+  # goarm, gomips, goamd64 and targets.
   goos:
   - linux
   - darwin